lithium3812/ecommerce-company-database-analysis/README.md

 4. Session-to-order CVR for each channel.
 5. Monthly trends of revenue and margin by product.
 6. Analysis of the impact of introducing new products by click-through rate and CVR to order.
 7. On 5th December 2014, the company made our 4th product available as a primary purchase item (top in the cart), which was previously only a cross-sell option.
 I analyzed how cross-sell performance changed since then.

+## Key Results